Erez Katz, CEO and Co-founder of Lucena Research

 How to Measure Your Portfolio's Performance Beyond Sharpe Ratio

-Investors often look at Sharpe ratio to determine a portfolio’s strength.
-(Sharpe ratio measures a portfolio’s risk adjusted return.)
+Investors often look at Sharpe ratio to determine a portfolio’s strength, as sharpe ratio measures a portfolio’s risk adjusted return.
 The goal of Sharpe ratio is to assess a portfolio’s returns discounted against risk-free volatility in order to measure the consistency of performance.

 Measuring a portfolio’s total return would normally be insufficient since a huge return in one day can compensate for an otherwise lackluster performance.
 However, large incidental returns over time will not instill confidence in the portfolio continuing to execute well into the future.